johncave/personal-home-page/content/post/my_arch_linux_initial_setup.md

 ```
 wormhole send ~/.ssh
 ```
-Warning!
+> Heads up!
 This will copy things like SSH config and authorized_keys as well.

 On the new machine, run the command shown by magic-wormhole to receive the files.
 Make sure to run it in the home directory.
 ```